-45. Persons with disabilities who have entered a local tertiary institution to pursue a first degree or diploma may now apply for the Margaret Moody Scholarships, offered by the Jamaica Council for Persons with Disabilities.
+40. Persons with disabilities who have entered a local tertiary institution to pursue a first degree or diploma may now apply for the Margaret Moody Scholarships, offered by the Jamaica Council for Persons with Disabilities.
 The scholarship is open to persons who are registered with the Council and is valued at \$150,000 for each year of study along with grants of \$80,000.00, for those who did not qualify for a full scholarship.
-Consequently, Jamaica has seen more persons with disabilities attending and graduating from tertiary institutions.
 This has positively impacted the level of qualification attained by persons with disabilities for more effective integration in the employment sector.
 In 2017, the JCPD from the Margaret Moody Fund paid in total Nine Hundred and Ten Thousand Dollars (\$910,000.00) for five (5) tertiary scholarships and two (2) grants.
+Through initiatives such as the Margaret Moody Scholarship barriers confronting PWDs are gradually being reduced and the Government will continue on this path of downward trajectory.

-46. (d) Respect for difference and acceptance of persons with disabilities as part of human diversity and humanity: There is a growing acceptance of persons with disabilities as a part of the diversity of the human family.
+41. (d) Respect for difference and acceptance of persons with disabilities as part of human diversity and humanity: There is a growing acceptance of persons with disabilities as a part of the diversity of the human family.
 However, more public education and sensitization need to be done to ensure the demonstration of respect within their communities.

-47. (e) Equality of opportunity: The National Policy for Persons with Disabilities expressly states the Government's position on the provision of opportunities for persons with disabilities.
-This National Policy has at its core, the underlying reality that in order to ensure equality of opportunity for persons with disabilities, it needs to take into account specific needs for various types of disabilities and to equip those persons with the tools needed to participate effectively in all aspects of natural life.
-In furtherance of the Policy, the Act sought to expatiate the concept of equality of opportunity by mandating the right of persons with disabilities, the right to housing and to enter premises, the right to participate in public office and political life and the right to access public passenger vehicles.
-This encapsulates the all areas of natural life that a person without a disability enjoys full benefits from and participation in and by virtue of the 2014 Act; persons with disabilities now enjoy these same benefits.
+42. (e) Equality of opportunity: The National Policy for Persons with Disabilities expressly states the Government's position on the provision of opportunities for persons with disabilities.
+This National Policy has at its core, the underlying reality that in order to ensure equality of opportunity for persons with disabilities, it needs to take into account specific needs for various types of disabilities and to equip those persons with the tools needed to participate effectively in all aspects of national life.
+In furtherance of the Policy, the Act sought to expound the concept of equality of opportunity by mandating the right of persons with disabilities, the right to housing and to enter premises, the right to participate in public office and political life and the right to access public passenger vehicles.
+This encapsulates the all areas of national life that a person without a disability enjoys full benefits from and participation in and by virtue of the 2014 Act; persons with disabilities will enjoy these same benefits.